pubnub/chat-engine-push-notifications/docs/handle-events/README.md

 about new notification and when notification has been marked as `seen`.

 ### Handling new notifications
-New remote notifications can be received from native application in few cases: application was in foreground or application has been launched because of user interaction with notification (interactive notification).
+New remote notifications can be received from native application in few cases: the application was in foreground or application has been launched because of user interaction with the notification
+(interactive notification).
 To handle these events, event subscriber can be added to `notifications` property of [Me](https://github.com/pubnub/chat-engine/blob/master/src/components/me.js) to listen for